artsy/team-navigator/README.md

 We have some daily scripts that happen automatically:

-* `scripts/daily_notifications.js` sends a slack DM to a manager that their reportee's workaversary is next week.
+* `scripts/daily_notifications.js` sends a slack DM to a manager that their reportee's work-aversary is next week.

 * `scripts/daily_github_history_for_member.js` pulls GitHub repos for anyone with a GitHub handle inside your org.